How to Respond to a Rude Email Professionally (Examples & Tips)

 More often than not, you’ll find yourself on the nasty end of a rude email because there’s an issue or a problem that either requires your attention or that you’ve caused.

 Own up to your mistakes or address the issue in a respectful manner.
-Show the sender that you understand what the problem is.
-Moreover, show them that you accept responsibility for the issue at hand.
+Show the sender that you understand the problem.
+Moreover, show them that you hold yourself accountable for the issue at hand.

 Here’s an example of how you can do that.

-Jessica owns up to her mistakes in a response to a slightly passive-aggressive inquiry on a team messaging app, Pumble
+Eileen owns up to her mistakes in a response to a slightly passive-aggressive inquiry on a team communication app, Pumble

-Jessica owns up to her mistakes in a response to a slightly passive-aggressive inquiry on a team messaging app, Pumble
+Eileen owns up to her mistakes in a response to a slightly passive-aggressive inquiry on a team communication app, Pumble

 Step 3: Maintain a professional tone

-Ensure that you maintain a professional tone even when you want to be passive-aggressive (or just straight-up aggressive).
+Ensure that you maintain a professional and respectful tone even when you want to be passive-aggressive (or just straight-up aggressive).

 Remember, to stay professional: